wat is user generated content

 That could include awards for:

-• The best tutorial of your product
+• The best tutorial for your product

 • The best photo of your product